UNO-CSCI4830/SureSight/__tests__/README.md

 8. **Maintain test coverage** - Aim for high test coverage, especially for critical paths
 9. **Keep tests fast** - Tests should run quickly to facilitate development
 10. **Follow the AAA pattern** - Arrange (setup), Act (execute), Assert (verify)

+## CI/CD Integration

+Tests are automatically run in CI/CD pipelines:

+1. Unit and integration tests run on every pull request
+2. Database live tests are skipped in CI environments to prevent unintended side effects
+3. Tests must pass before merging into the main branch

+## Troubleshooting

+### Common Issues

+1. **Authentication errors in tests**
+   - Make sure you've mocked the auth methods correctly
+   - Check if `jest-setup.ts` contains proper auth mock implementations

+2. **Component rendering issues**
+   - Ensure you've mocked any required context providers
+   - Check if you need to wrap components in act() for async updates

+3. **Database test failures**
+   - For local tests, verify your .env file has correct Supabase credentials
+   - For CI tests, ensure necessary environment variables are set in the CI configuration

+### Debug Tips

+- Use `console.log()` in tests (they will appear in the Jest output)
+- Run a single test with `npm test -- -t "test name"` to focus debugging
+- Use Jest's `--verbose` flag for detailed output